29 Awesome Pictures Of The US Navy Through History

 Navy SEALs leap from the ramp of an Air Force transport aircraft during parachute training over a Marine Corps base in Hawaii.
 Exercises like this show collaboration between military branches.

 The USS Enterprise, or 'Big E,' is the world's first nuclear-powered aircraft carrier and has more steel construction than the Empire State Building.
-Though decommissioned in 2012, the Enterprise was once the Navy's largest vessel -- with a 1960 price tag of $US451 million.
+She is the largest navy vessel with a price tag of $US451 million.

 The U.S. Naval Academy Class of 2012 celebrates their graduation and commissioning ceremony.
-Many new officers will head to one of the 11 carrier strike groups the U.S. has posted around the globe.
+Many new officers will head to one of the 11 carrier strike groups America has posted around the globe.

 Tour the shipyard where the most expensive aircraft carrier ever is under construction >